 Available with Spatial Analyst license.

-The ArcGIS Spatial Analyst extension provides a rich set of spatial analysis and modeling tools for both raster (cell-based) and feature (vector) data.
+The Spatial Analyst toolbox provides a set of spatial analysis and modeling tools for raster (cell-based) and feature (vector) data.

 The capabilities of Spatial Analyst are broken down into categories or groups of related functionality.
 Knowing the categories will help you identify which particular tool to use.
 The table at the end of this section lists all the available toolsets with a description of the capabilities offered by the tools in each.

 There are several ways to access Spatial Analyst functionality.
 With geoprocessing, operations in the Spatial Analyst toolbox can be performed through a Tool dialog box, Python (either at an interactive command line interface or with a script), or a Model.
 Traditional operations and workflows using Map Algebra can also be performed in the Python environment.
 There is also a Raster Calculator available for entering simple Map Algebra expressions that generate an output raster.

 For most tools, when the output is a raster, the location and name you specify for the output raster determines the format in which it is created.
 When not saving to a geodatabase, specify .tif for a TIFF file format, .crf for a CRF file format, .img for an ERDAS IMAGINE file format, or no extension for an Esri Grid raster format.
 See Output raster formats and names for more information.

 See the Spatial Analyst extension help to learn more about the product, its capabilities, and how to perform analysis with it.